electric/optomize/README.md

 Any image that is writable which is added to that folder should then be opto-mized automatically.

-LET ME KNOW HOW IT WORX
+LET ME KNOW HOW IT WORX.

+License

+This shit is open as - do whatever you want.

+It also uses the Chokidar library from here: https://github.com/paulmillr/chokidar

+Please respect this dudes MIT license.
+Or something.